IrvingZha0/lab-bcos/docs/AMOP.md

 ## Network Architecture
 ![](./assets/amop_en.png)
-Take the classic IDC(Internet Data Center) bank architecture as an example:
+Take the classic IDC (Internet Data Center) bank architecture as an example:
+- SF (Server Farm) area: Applications within the organization intranet can leverage the SDK to send AMOP messages to the gateway
+-
-- SF(Server Farm) area: An internal business service area.
+- An internal business service area.
 Application in SF can use SDK to transfer message by AMOP.
 Setup SDK to link to the blockchain proxy in DMZ.
 If no DMZ, link to blockchain node directly.
-- DMZ(Demilitarized Zone) area: External network isolation area.
-The area is optional.
-Blockchain proxy should be deployed in DMZ if DMZ exists.
+- DMZ (Demilitarized Zone) area: physical or logical isolated network.
+This area is optional but recommended for better security.
+- Proxy Server: Responsible for forwarding messages from internal applicatoins to the blokchain P2P network.
+It is recommended to put the gateway inside DMZ
-- Blockchain P2P network: The logical area which deploys the node of each organization.
-It is not mandatory since the nodes can also be deployed in SF area.
+- Blockchain P2P network: The logical area which contains blockchain nodes from different organizations.
+This is usually deployed within the DMZ zone but can also be placed in the SF area.

 ## Configuration
-No additional configuration needed, SDK configuration example(Spring Bean):
+Below is a sample code for sending AMOP messages (Spring Bean):
 ```xml

 <?xml version="1.0" encoding="UTF-8" ?>